marknesh/auth-send-message-to-telegram/README.md

 - TELEGRAM_CHAT_ID: The telegram chat ID.

-- TELEGRAM_MESSAGE: The message to send to the telegram bot.
+- TELEGRAM_MESSAGE: The message to send to the telegram bot.This field is optional.

+**Cloud Functions:**

+- **sendMessage:** Sends a message to the telegram bot.